 While Eizan Cablecar connects Enryaku-ji and Kyoto City, this Sakamoto Cablecar connects Enryaku-ji and Sakamoto in Shiga prefecture (near Biwako Lake).
-To Sakamoto, you have to take either Keihan Ishiyamazaka Line or JR Kosei Line, latte of which is much faster as it takes only 20 minutes from Kyoto.
-Though you have to walk to the cable station for 15 minutes from JR Hieizan Sakamoto Station.
+To Sakamoto, you have to take either Keihan Ishiyamazaka Line or JR Kosei Line, latter of which is much faster as it takes only 20 minutes from Kyoto.
+However, you have to walk to the cable station for 15 minutes from JR Hieizan Sakamoto Station.

 Sakamoto Cablecar is actually the longest cablecar in Japan and it takes 15 minutes to the top of the mountain.
 The good thing is that the cablecar station is in the main area, so you don’t have to walk or take a bus a lot to the temple grounds.

 Though going to Enryaku-ji from Kyoto or Osaka via the Sakamoto Cablecar is a more expensive option than taking the Eizan Cablecar, it does mean you can visit Sakamoto, the historic town at the foot of Mt.
 Hiei.
 Best of all, the Sakamoto Cablecar is available even in winter, meaning that this is the mode of only public transportation to get to Enryaku-ji in winter.